blockbuilder97/blockbuilder97/README.md

 Co-Founder of Layer2 Talent

-- I'm looking to collaborate on anything in the zk or Ethereum Ecosystem
+- I'm open to collaborating on anything involving ETH and zk
 - Global, decentralized, recruitment and advisory.
 Specializing in Blockchain/Crypto/Web3
 - Ask me about what roles I'm hiring for or for help buildning your team.